tangopeter/EzyLocal/wp-content/plugins/wordpress-file-upload-pro/readme.txt

 * Several bug fixes.

 == Upgrade Notice ==

+= 4.19.2 =
+Urgent update to fix some security issues.

 = 4.19.1 =
 Regular update to fix some bugs and introduce some code improvements.